Birding Tour USA: Maine – From Mountain Forests to Sparkling Shores

 Day 7.
 Petit Manan boat trip and Bar Harbor

 We’ll have a few hours in the morning to begin our exploration of Mount Desert Island, the largest island off the coast of Maine.
 Around mid-morning we’ll head for the dock at Bar Harbor and prepare for a half-day boat excursion to visit Petit Manan Island National Wildlife Refuge.
-This series of many offshore islands plays host to loads of seabirds including Atlantic Puffin, Razorbill, and Common Murre plus the potential for a roaming shearwater or storm petrel.
-Humpback Whale is likely, with several other species of whales and porpoises also possible.
+This series of many offshore islands plays host to loads of seabirds including Atlantic Puffin, Razorbill, and Common Murre plus the potential for a shearwater or storm petrel.
+Humpback Whale is likely, with several other species of cetaceans also possible.
 This short boat trip also serves as a great back-up to Machias Seal Island if the weather was poor on the previous day.
 After arriving back on land, we will continue our birding of Mount Desert Island and its spruce and fir forests hoping for nice birds such as Magnolia, Blackpoll and Cape May Warblers.

 Overnight: Bar Harbor, Maine